uppedtrout/Better-config/README.md

 I have traveled among the stars, and trembled before the Gods.
 I have, at last, found the formulae by which I passed the Gate ARZIR, and passed into the forbidden realms of the foul IGIGI.
-I have raised demons, and the dead.Downloaded from www.holybooks.com I have summoned the ghosts of my ancestors to real and visible appearance on the tops of temples built to reach the stars, and built to touch the nethermost cavities of HADES.
+I have raised demons, and the dead.
+I have summoned the ghosts of my ancestors to real and visible appearance on the tops of temples built to reach the stars, and built to touch the nethermost cavities of HADES.
 I have wrestled with the Black Magician, AZAG-THOTH, in vain, and fled to the Earth by